igorline/slither_wiki/Upgradeability-Checks.md

 If the contract uses another schema, no check is performed.
 In that case, the tool warns:
 ```
-Initializable contract not found, the contract does not follow a standard initalization schema.
+Initializable contract not found, the contract does not follow a standard initialization schema.
 ```